Smoked Deviled Eggs

 How to Store Smoked Eggs

-Ideally, it’s best to enjoy deviled eggs when they are fresh.
+Ideally, deviled eggs should be enjoyed fresh.
 However, leftovers can be stored in a sealed container in the refrigerator for 3 to 5 days.
-The yolks may darken a little because of oxidation, but they are still ok to eat.
+The yolks may darken slightly due to oxidation, but they are still safe to eat.

 smoked deviled eggs topped with chives and fresh dill.